vargatn/synthetic/tutorial/README.md

 Instructions for this are found [here](../README.md)

-You read more about the required dependencies [here](../DEPENDENCIES.md)
+You can read more about the required dependencies [here](../DEPENDENCIES.md)

 ###  Pre set conda environment.
 At the moment this is available in the LMU USM server, where you should use the following command to activate the environment